 There are plenty of polishes that are better in some way than Brasso, but it is a highly reputable product and, as such, there is nothing that is "better" unless you specify in what way.
 It's like asking for a better vehicle than a Prius or a better beverage than Beefeater gin :-)

-I have found no polish that gives as warm and rich a glow to copper and brass as Brasso [linked by editor to product info at Amazon], for example, but there are many polishes that are faster.
-Revere copper cleaner [linked by editor to product info at Amazon] is fast as lightning without leaving that pink or salmon color you get from acid products like vinegar & salt.
+I have found no polish that gives as warm and rich a glow to copper and brass as Brasso [affil. link to product info on Amazon], for example, but there are many polishes that are faster.
+Revere copper cleaner [affil. link to product info on Amazon] is fast as lightning without leaving that pink or salmon color you get from acid products like vinegar & salt.